gfbarbieri/intro-data-analysis-python/README.md

 **You're good to go!**

-## _My Pledge to You_
+### _My Pledge to You_
-Python is a fighter jet when most of the time we want a hand-glider--making it an overwhelming tool to begin with.
-The biggest hurdle to using Python fluidly is that you _must know a little bit about how your computer works_, something those who design programs your computer work tirelessly to help you avoid.
+Python is a fighter jet when most of the time we want a hand-glider, making it an overwhelming tool to begin with.
+The biggest hurdle to using Python fluidly is that you _must know a little bit about how your computer works_, something those who design programs for your computer work tirelessly to help you avoid.

-With that said, I will at times deliberately exchange thoroughness for practicality and decisiveness that may offend an advanced user.
+With that said, I will at times deliberately exchange thoroughness for practicality and decisiveness, which may offend an advanced user.
 However, _I promise to never lie to you_ and that _you will not need to unlearn what I show you through this course_.
 Yes, you will always need to learn new tools or new ways to perform a familiar task.
 Python is a gigantic ecosystem, but I won't let a scary forest stop us from setting up a small camp among the trees.